Perimeter security systems are protecting events and public gatherings, allowing security personnel to maintain total situational awareness.

 Citizens expect to go about their everyday lives without fearing for their safety.
 To ensure that right, we entrust law enforcement, security personnel and first responders to keep us safe from potential threats.
 It’s not a pleasant thing to think about, but the tragedies of recent years have highlighted the absolute need for comprehensive and effective security solutions at every type of public event, from sporting events and festivals to elections and public rallies.
 In order to preserve public safety, existing security methods are now being reinvented and augmented in ways that allow security professionals to identify and respond to threats as quickly as possible.

 By proactively responding to threats, first responders can ensure that individuals that intend to harm the public never get the opportunity.
 Perimeter security is one of the most effective means through which security professionals and first responders can give themselves a heads up.
 Security professionals are applying new technology and techniques to make perimeter security work in the modern world, and technology companies are developing tools that could give them that 10 to 15 second advantage that could save lives.

-This INNspired Article is brought to you by:First Responder Technologies Inc. is a platform to commercialize new technologies to assist law enforcement and other first responders in the performance of their duties and to help ensure their safety as well as the safety of the general public.Send me an Investor Kit
+This INNspired Article is brought to you by:First Responder Technologies Inc. (CSE:WPN) is a security technology company dedicated to helping law enforcement perform their duties safely and effectively.Send me an Investor Kit